Toric moment mappings and Riemannian structures: Moment polytopes

+In Section 1 we proved, using standard Lie group theory, what the precise shape of the moment polytope associated to each structure is (compare Table~1 and Table~2).
+The aim of this section is to describe how those polytopes can be obtained and interpreted in terms of $2$-forms and compatibility of $G$-structures (in the sense of Definition~\ref{compy}).
+For this purpose the subsets of $\sO$ consisting of points fixed under the action of a suitable subgroup of the maximal torus $T=T^3$ provide in each orbit a ``skeleton" of relevant structures.
+Those are the subsets on which $\mu_T$ is singular.\smallbreak

 Let $G$ be a compact Lie group.
-Having chosen a maximal torus, we denote by $\nu_1,\ldots\nu_N$ a set of fundamental weights in $\g^*$, by $F_1,\ldots F_N$ be the stabilizer group of each weight and by $W_i$ the Weyl group of the structure $(F_i,T)$.
-Observe that $W_i$ is generated by the reflections induced by the roots orthogonal to $\nu_i$.
-As $F_i$ leaves invariant $\nu_i$, we have
+Having chosen a maximal torus, we take a set of fundamental weights in $\g^*$.
+Denote by $\la_1,\ldots\la_N$ the set which includes the fundamental weights and all their conjugates, by $F_1,\ldots F_N$ the stabilizer group of each weight and by $W_i$ the Weyl group of the structure $(F_i,T)$.
+Observe that $W_i$ is generated by the reflections induced by the roots orthogonal to $\la_i$.
+As $F_i$ leaves invariant $\la_i$, we have